Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 ```
 SSM service restart is required after the configuration changes.

-## Batch Size of Namespace fetcher
+## Batch size of Namespace fetcher

 SSM will fetch/sync namespace from namenode when it is started.
 According to our tests, a large namespace may lead to long start up time.
 To avoid this, we add a parameter named `smart.namespace.fetcher.batch`, its default value is 500.
 You can change it if namespace is very large, e.g., 100M or more.
 A larger batch size will greatly speed up fetcher efficiency, and reduce start up time.
 ```xml